CharlesIrvineKC/mozart/guides/first_process_execution.md

 ## Verify the Results

-Let's verify the results of our process model execution.
+Let's verify the results of our process model execution by calling **ProcessService.get_completed_process_data/1**.
 Copy the following into your iex session:

 ```elixir
 PS.get_completed_process_data(uid)